The Mysteries of London

 The Mysteries of London is a "penny blood" or city mysteries novel begun by George W. M. Reynolds in 1844.
 Recent scholarship has uncovered that it "was almost certainly the most widely read single work of fiction in mid-nineteenth century Britain, and attracted more readers than did the novels of Dickens, Bulwer-Lytton or Trollope."
 There are many plots in the story, but the overarching purpose is to reveal different facets of life in London, from its seedy underbelly to its over-indulgent and corrupt aristocrats.
 Reynolds wrote the first two series of this long-running narrative.
 Thomas Miller wrote the third series and Edward L. Blanchard wrote the fourth series of this immensely popular title.

 The original text was published serially in 52 weekly parts.
 Installments were published weekly and contained a single illustration and eight pages of text printed in double columns.
 Upon its conclusion in 1845 all the parts were bound together in volume form and sold as a book by George Vickers of London.

-Michael Angelo in Penny Dreadfuls and Other Victorian Horrors writes:
+Michael Anglo in Penny Dreadfuls and Other Victorian Horrors writes: